-The Halton Catholic District School Board is a model learning community, widely recognized as distinctively Catholic, that provides exceptional educational experiences and services to over 30,000 students of all ages.
-God’s call to love and to serve is nurtured in staff and students in 42 elementary schools, 8 secondary schools and 3 continuing education facilities, serving the communities of Burlington, Halton Hills, Milton, and Oakville.
-As a provincial leader in student achievement in literacy and numeracy, as well as Special Education, the Board is an exciting and dynamic place to learn, work, and grow.
+The Halton Catholic District School Board is a model learning community, widely recognized as distinctively Catholic.
+A provincial leader in student achievement, HCDSB provides exceptional educational experiences and services to over 32,000 students of all ages.
+God’s call to love and to serve is nurtured across our 46 elementary schools, 9 secondary schools, and 3 continuing education facilities, serving the communities of Burlington, Halton Hills, Milton, and Oakville.
+With a focus on Achieving, Believing, and Belonging, we provide our students and staff with the tools for realizing their fullest potential, while also instilling a life-long commitment to the community.

 This section of the website will provide you with useful information, resources and tools to support your child’s education.
 Whether you’re new to Halton or new to our Board, you’ll find useful information on everything from EQAO, transportation, how to enroll your child in school, school hours and the school year calendar, Curriculum, Special Education and French Immersion programming, our Board’s Focus on Faith initiative, policies and procedures and Continuing Education.